- The 2023 conversion factor is $33.06, a decrease of 4.4% from 2022.

-In the 2023 proposed rule, CMS proposed to add 53 additional services to the Medicare Telehealth Services List on a Category 3 basis.
+In the 2023 rule, CMS finalized addition of 53 services to the Medicare Telehealth Services List on a Category 3 basis.
 The services in question are currently included in the allowed telehealth list temporarily due to the COVID-19 PHE; moving to a Category 3 designation guarantees inclusion through the end of 2023 regardless of the PHE status and allows CMS additional time for data analysis and consideration before making a decision whether to add these services to the list permanently.

 |90901||Biofeedback train any meth|